-Currently, we are a team of two postdoctoral researchers and sixteen PhD students.
+Currently, we are a team of two postdoctoral researchers and nine PhD students.
 Supervision is led by Professor Billy Kerr, Dr Dave Lindsay and Dr Laura Paterson.

 Dr Dave Lindsay

 Dave studied chemistry at the University of Strathclyde and obtained his PhD (1999) in organic chemistry with Prof Billy Kerr.
 Dave carried out postdoctoral studies in Munich with Prof Dr Paul Knochel and then at the University of Bristol with Prof Tim Gallagher.
 Dave continued his academic career with positions at the Universities of Bristol, Reading and Glasgow, and is currently a Lecturer at Strathclyde.

 Laura studied chemistry at the University of Strathclyde and obtained her PhD (2011) in organic chemistry with Prof Billy Kerr.
 After a 1-year postdoctoral stay in the group of Prof J. S. Clark at the University of Glasgow working on a total synthesis project, she returned to Strathclyde as the Manager of the Collaborative GSK Research Programmes and Research Administrator in the Kerr team.

 Liam completed his PhD in 2021 in organometallic chemistry and catalysis at the University of Edinburgh working under the supervision of Prof. Jason Love and Dr Stephen Thomas.
 This was followed by a 1-year postdoctoral position with Dr Thibault Cantat at CEA Saclay.
 He is now a PDRA in the Kerr Group working on the identification and deployment of sustainable solvents in medicines manufacture.
 Outside of chemistry Liam enjoys hiking, running and trying out new restaurants in Glasgow.